 - Incomplete coverage — category pages are great for finding new items, but can miss updates to important products; product detail pages give precise tracking but no discovery.

 We'll show you how to solve these problems with E-commerce Scraping Tool.
-It extracts data from multiple e-commerce websites, from both category and product detail URLs, in the same run, so you can get complete, deduplicated datasets in one export.
+It extracts data from multiple e-commerce websites, using category, product detail URLs, or both - so you can get complete, deduplicated datasets in one export.
+It can also scrape marketplaces using keywords instead, if you’re interested in product discovery or market analysis.

 How to scrape product data for e-commerce